jarrarhaider1214/docs/pages/user-guide/tutorials/continuous-delivery/deploy-canary-release/deploy-canary-release.md

    >
    > In case there are some manual and some auto stages in deployment pipeline, then you will have to manually mark the status as success etc for every manual stage.
    >
-   > You can also change the status of Auto stages using this menu without waiting for the cron to run.